2 Understanding Data in Accounting

 After completing this chapter, you will be able to:

-- Identify common data quality problems in the Northwind and ERPNext datasets, including missing values, duplicates, inconsistent formatting, and outliers.
+5. Identify common data quality problems in the Charles River O2C and Accounting Core tables, including missing values, duplicates, inconsistent formatting, and outliers.

 Chapter 1 introduced the six-stage accounting analytics workflow, beginning with defining the question and ending with communicating findings.
 This chapter focuses on a concern that cuts across every stage of that workflow: the quality of the underlying data.
 No analytical technique, no matter how sophisticated, can produce reliable results if the data it operates on contains errors, gaps, or inconsistencies.
 A PivotTable built on revenue data with missing transaction dates will produce period totals that understate actual performance.
 A SQL query designed to detect duplicate payments will miss duplicates if vendor names are recorded inconsistently across tables.
 A Power BI dashboard showing budget-versus-actual comparisons will mislead managers if the budget data and the actual data use different account classifications.